-There are many possible causes of sore eyelids, including infections, injuries, and problems with contact lenses.
-Most issues will subside on their own, but some may require eye drops or another form of treatment.
+There are many possible causes of sore eyelids.
+A person’s eyelids might hurt due to an infection, injury, and problems with contact lenses.
+Some issues will subside on their own, but some may require eye drops or another treatment.

 The eye is a delicate area, so it is important to monitor symptoms closely.
 If eye symptoms worsen or do not improve with home treatment, a person should consult a doctor.